Isolated-/xgsd-cli/README.md

 (status) executed 3 steps, 3 succeeded and 0 failed, duration: 5.64s
 ```

 The run result will be available providing `collect.run = true`, it's too long to include is this section but it includes everything you need to know about what happened, what went wrong, and how it was handled.
-Everything has been designed so you can focus on business logic, and xGSD will manage ensuring it works.
+Everything has been designed so you can focus on business logic, and xGSD will ensures it works.

 ## Use Cases